Airport: Airport ground crew (ground handling)

-The length of time an aircraft remains on the ground in between consecutive flights is known as "turnaround time".
-Airlines pay great attention to minimizing turnaround times in an effort to keep aircraft use (flying time) high, with times scheduled as low as 25 minutes for jet aircraft operated by low-cost carriers on narrow-body aircraft.
+Each airport hires its own ground crew to process flights, cargo, passengers, and baggage.
+When a flight arrives, ramp services navigate a baggage cart to the aircraft.
+Bags are then sorted and transported by baggage handlers.
+Ramp services handle aircraft marshaling, the process in which aircraft arrive or depart from the gate.
+Once passengers and/or cargo is unloaded, a cleaning crew prepares the aircraft for its next flight by loading supplies and preparing other in-flight services.
+Ground crew will fuel the aircraft, and other visual inspections are conducted.
+Efficient work allows aircraft to have fast turnaround times of as little as 25 minutes.

 Maintenance management

 Like industrial equipment or facility management, airports require tailor-made maintenance management due to their complexity.
 With many tangible assets spread over a large area in different environments, these infrastructures must therefore effectively monitor these assets and store spare parts to maintain them at an optimal level of service.

 To manage these airport assets, several solutions are competing for the market: CMMS (computerized maintenance management system) predominate, and mainly enable a company's maintenance activity to be monitored, planned, recorded and rationalized.